Dennis M. Bushnell

-Dennis M. Bushnell is a NASA scientist and lecturer.
-As chief scientist at NASA Langley Research Center, he is responsible for technical oversight and advanced program formulation.
-His work is focused mainly on new approaches to environmental issues, in particular to climate issues.
+Dennis M. Bushnell is a NASA scientist and lecturer who retired in 2023 after 60 years of service to NASA.
+As chief scientist at NASA Langley Research Center for more than two decades, he was responsible for technical oversight and advanced program formulation.
+His work focused mainly on new approaches to environmental issues, in particular to climate issues.
 Bushnell has received numerous awards for his work.
 Bushnell has promoted research at NASA into LENR (low energy nuclear reactions, or cold fusion).

 In 1998, Bushnell was elected a member of the National Academy of Engineering for viscous flow modeling and control, turbulent drag reduction, and advanced aeronautical concepts.

 Education

 Bushnell obtained his M.E. degree from the University of Connecticut in 1963 and his M.S. degree from the University of Virginia in 1967, both in the field of Mechanical Engineering.